 Are you facing Foreclosure on your home?
-Experienced short sale real estate agents can help you avoid foreclosure with a short sale.
-Not all real estate agents have the skills or desire to successfully complete a short sale.
+Experienced short sale Realtors can help you avoid foreclosure with a short sale.
+Not all Realtors have the skills or desire to successfully complete a short sale.
 We have the experience and the desire to help you with a short sale.
 In most cases, there is no cost to you to complete a short sale.
 Call us at 505 401-7500 for a private confidential consultation to see if a short sale is the right option for you.
 John Myers is an expert short sale real estate agent and was interviewed and quoted in this article by US News.

 What is a Short Sale?

 In a short sale, an Albuquerque short sale real estate agents works with your lenders to accept a price that’s less than the amount owed, in order to avoid foreclosing on the home.
 Major banks have staffed up in recent months to process short sales more efficiently than they ever had in the past.
 As an incentive to encourage home owners to pursue a short sale, major lenders, along with the HAFA (Home Affordable Foreclosure Alternatives) program are offering home owners cash incentives.
 As an Albuquerque short sale real estate agent, I can help you through the short sale process.